Jivani-Mitul/ping-pong/README.md

-Sure, here's a README file based on the latest code:

 Ping Pong Game
 Welcome to the Ping Pong game!
 This is a simple implementation of the classic game using HTML, CSS, and JavaScript.
 Below you'll find an overview of the game's features and how to get started.